How to Become a Flight Paramedic: The Complete Career Track

 The Speidel Women’s Glow Scrub Watch was designed specifically for medical professionals — and it shows.
 The blood pressure cuff-themed design, highly visible glow second hand, and easy-to-clean silicone band all speak to clinical use.

 12/24-hour formats, water-resistant to 50M, and a 2-year warranty with 30-day return policy.
 The engravable case also makes it an excellent gift for a graduating EMT student.
+For a closer look at its silicone band durability and engraving options, see our full Speidel Women’s Glow Scrub Watch Review.

 Pros